top of page

 Incorporating the Skill-Related Fitness Components in PE

 Keep the following things in mind when trying to incorporate skill-related fitness components into a PE class.
-First, it's important to focus on activities that will provide ample opportunities for students to practice whatever component you are targeting.
+First, it’s important to focus on activities that will provide ample opportunities for students to practice whatever component you are targeting.
+It is also beneficial to integrate health related fitness activities, which involve moderate to vigorous physical activity and can be part of everyday activities.
 For example, jumping rope is an excellent skill to help a student develop better coordination.
 Second, make sure the activities are developmentally appropriate for the students.
 What you do with a Kindergarten student would be much different than what you would do with a 6th grader.
 Third, provide clear and concise instructions so that students can be successful in performing the given tasks.
 And fourth, create a safe environment for students to practice and learn.

 PE Skills Visual